Undercover officer felt security guard was ‘imminent threat’ to Holly Willoughby

 After seeing the public post from Plumb which said he had a “load of info” on Ms Willoughby, he said the post had caused him enough “concern” to message him privately.

-Under questioning from defence barrister Sasha Wass KC, the officer agreed that he feared Plumb “must be approaching” Ms Willoughby after reading the post.
+Under questioning Ms Wass, the officer agreed that he feared Plumb “must be approaching” Ms Willoughby after reading the post.

 The officer said in evidence that he passed information about Plumb to the FBI.